tjturnage/wdss2/README.md

 ---------------------
 Constructs commands that are passed to wdss-ii so it can generate netcdfs from WSR-88D level 2 archive radar files.
 Creating netcdfs is usually only a one time deal for each case, unless of course you later decide you want to process additional radar data.
+Not having success importing this_case from "case_data.py" to run this, possibly because of using os.cmd ... so am hard-wiring arguments instead.

 wdss_stage_files.py
 ---------------------
 Moves the desired netcdf files to a staging directory and gives each one a unique name to eliminate duplicates and any overwriting issues.
-Case information imported from 'case_data.py' is what informs the file paths and selections.
-The new files are sorted in chronological order, which is what 'wdss_create_figures.py' wants.
+Case information imported from 'case_data.py' informs the file paths and selections.
+The new files are sorted in chronological order, which is what 'wdss_create_figures.py' is expecting.

 wdss_create_figures.py
 ---------------------